All Products

 FAQ

-Why can't I find the call count and token consumption after calling a model?
+Why can't I see the call count and token consumption in Model Monitoring after calling a model?

-2. Workspace: If you are in a sub-workspace, you can view data for that workspace only.
-To view all data, switch to the default workspace.
+2. Workspace: If you are in a sub-workspace, you can only view data for that specific workspace.
+Switch to the default workspace to view all data.

-• Excessively long output: The model generates too much content, causing the response time to exceed the client timeout.
-Use streaming output to receive the first token faster.
+• Excessively long output: If the model generates a large volume of content, the response time may exceed your client's timeout setting.
+We recommend using streaming output to receive the first token faster.

 How do I configure permissions for a RAM user to enable advanced monitoring?